-The 6 best area to stay in Bangkok
+The 6 best areas to stay in Bangkok

 - Banglamphu and Khao San Road: This is the famous backpacker area.
 You will find plenty of nightlife options and budget accommodation.
 It’s a great location for the young generation, especially if you are after partying the whole night.
 It can be noisy.
 Look for a hotel off the beaten track.

-- Sukhumvit Road: One of the most practical area of Bangkok with many fantastic hotel options.
-It’s the closest area to the airport, easy access to public transportation (the elevated metro follows the road), lots of restaurants and shopping malls.
+- Sukhumvit Road: One of the most practical areas of Bangkok with many fantastic hotel options.
+It’s the closest area to the airport, with easy access to public transportation (the elevated metro follows the road), and lots of restaurants and shopping malls.
 It’s a great location for families and anyone looking for a good sleep with a pool facility

 - Siam Square: It is the most central part of the city.
 You are next door to all the famous shopping malls.
 This is the place to be if you plan to spend your time between shops.
 There are a few great hotels in the area, more on the luxury side of the scale